Vagyasri/Tic-Tac-Toe/README.md

 ## How to play "Tic-Tac-Toe"

 - This game can be played between any two people.
-- Run <ruby main.rb> in your terminal
+- Run "ruby main.rb" in your terminal
 - Initially, it will be asked to enter your names (for player 1 and player 2)
 - You can enter minimum two characters of your name to move forward
 - The first player will play with 'X' and the other with 'O'